Tuesday thoughts and links, starting with the upcoming Amish Mafia (reality? fiction?) show:

 Bill Coleman Seasons Photo Winner

 Congratulations to Dave Goodman, winner of the “Seasons” matted photo series.
 Thanks to everyone who joined in our 3 Bill Coleman photo giveaways.
-If you think someone in your family would enjoy one of these photos, you can still order most items in time for the holidays (up until December 17th-see the order-by guide for more).
+If you think someone in your family would enjoy one of these photos, you can still order most items in time for the holidays.
+Check out the Bill Coleman collection of photos here.

 You may have noticed the new “Amish Topics” link on the top menu.
 A few weeks ago Ed asked about a message board format to keep posts visible longer.
 I like the idea, if I can find a relatively low-pain way to do it.
 In the meantime I’ve gathered over 100 of the more active posts on this Amish Topics page, organized by categories (“Tough Questions“, “Amish Women“, “The Lighter Side“).
 We should have an improved search box up soon as well to make older posts easier to find.